 - Youth Connect South West, commissioned by the Council, provides targeted support and access to universal youth services, together with programmes to support access to training and employment opportunities. - Social Care's Adolescent and Criminal Exploitation Team works with children who have been exploited, some of whom are also known to the YOS.
-Managers in the two services endeavour to co-ordinate their work in the best interests of the children concerned, and usually identify a 'lead' worker who the child best engages with. - ➤ The Violence Reduction Unit, including a Co-ordinator and Development Officer for the Council, a Sergeant, 2 Constables and two Police and Community Support Officers.
-They undertake early intervention work with children at risk of serious violence.
-The Violence Reduction Unit hosts a multi-agency information sharing meeting the Partnership for Preventing Exploitation and Serious Violence.
+Managers in the two services endeavour to co-ordinate their work in the best interests of the children concerned, and usually identify a 'lead' worker who the child best engages with. - ➤ The Violence Reduction Unit, including a Co-ordinator for the Council, a Sergeant, 2 Constables and two dedicated Police and Community Support Officers.
+They undertake early intervention work with children at risk of serious violence. - ➤ The Violence Reduction Unit hosts a multi-agency information sharing meeting the Partnership for Preventing Exploitation and Serious Violence.
 Individuals at risk of serious violence, networks and places of concern are all identified, the nature and level of risk is discussed and actions are agreed to strengthen risk management.
-The YOS plays an active role.

-7. Resources and Services
+6. Resources and Services

 The Youth Justice Grant is dedicated to the Youth Offending Service and expenditure is agreed annually, monitored at monthly finance meetings and overseen quarterly by the YOS Management Board.
 It is used in accordance with the Terms and Conditions of grant.
 Specifically, it is used for two administrative staff, a Deputy Team Manager, a qualified Youth Justice Officer and a Reparation Worker.
-The grant also covers professional subscriptions, travel costs, room hire, equipment and other related expenses.
+The grant also covers professional subscriptions, travel costs, room hire, equipment and other employee expenses.

-8. Progress on Previous Plan
+7. Progress on Previous Plan

-The Work Plan for 2021-22 has been overseen by the Management Board via regular written update reports.
+The Plan has been overseen by the Management Board via regular written update reports.
 In March 2022, the Board confirmed all work streams had been taken forward and completed or were being actively continued.
-Of 25 development actions set, 14 have been completed and the rest are continuing into the new year; none have been discontinued.
+Of 25 development actions set, 14 have been completed and the rest are continuing into the new year due to complexity in working across partnerships.
+None have been discontinued.
 A summary of progress can be found in appendix 5.

-9. Performance and Priorities
+8. Performance and Priorities